 LOTY – Label of the Year Competition

-In 1983 the Society inaugurated an annual event with the dual intentions of recognising and encouraging exciting new label design and saying a ‘BIG Thank You’ to the Breweries on whose good-will the Society relies for the bulk of the labels, from which our collections are formed.
+In 1983 the Society inaugurated an annual event with the dual intentions of recognising and encouraging exciting new label design and saying a ‘Mahoosive Thank You’ to the breweries & bottling companies on whose good-will the Society relies, for the bulk of the labels, from which our collections are formed.